maxidl/informatiCup2019-LabWITT-EA/README.md

 trained models
 assuming that a generated fooling image also fools another network.

 The theoretical background, implementation details and results are highlighted in our [short paper](http://jtheiner.de/a6sg26io/paper.pdf).
-To reproduce the results of our blac-box analysis you can use the raw data ([test_images_analysis_full.csv](http://jtheiner.de/a6sg26io/test_images_analysis_full.csv)) and the respective analysis script [analyze_blackbox.py](experiments/analysis/analyze_blackbox.py).
+To reproduce the results of our black-box analysis you can use the raw data ([test_images_analysis_full.csv](http://jtheiner.de/a6sg26io/test_images_analysis_full.csv)) and the respective analysis script [analyze_blackbox.py](experiments/analysis/analyze_blackbox.py).

 ## Install